Name

 bridge_tls_version version

 Configure the version of the TLS protocol to be used for this bridge.
-Possible values are tlsv1.3, tlsv1.2 and tlsv1.1.
+Possible values are tlsv1.3 and tlsv1.2.
 Defaults to tlsv1.2.
 The remote broker must support the same version of TLS for the connection to succeed.

 Files